Partially hyperbolic dynamics in the 3-body problem: Almost transitivity of cylinder skew-products: proof of Theorem

-In Section \ref{sec:IFSlocaltransitive} we have shown that the iterated function system generated by $\{\mathcal F_N\}_{N\in\mathcal N}$ (these maps were defined in Section \ref{lem:uniformlemma}) exhibits a symbolic $cs$-blender (recall the Definition \ref{defn:symboliccsblender}).
+In Section \ref{sec:IFSlocaltransitive} (see Proposition \ref{prop:csblender}) we have shown that the associated iterated function system exhibits a symbolic $cs$-blender.
 To do so, \begin{itemize} \item We have proved that (recall that $B_{r,\xi}(z)$ is the horizontal segment of radius $r$ and centered at $z$)

 satisfies